 We are now into lambing season, and we are looking forward to the arrival of the Farm's next baby lambs, and you can come along and meet them this Easter

 Don't forget the Farm's baby Calves and Chicks are here too!
 You can feed our Calves for 50p, just ask for some food from our Farm Shop!

 Remember our animal area is not supervised, and although we check our animals regularly throughout the day, parents must supervise their own children whilst in the animal courtyard.
 Please read further down for details about how to keep safe whilst visiting our farm.

 Fancy just having lunch out?
 Then our courtyard cafe is the perfect family friendly dining experience, where our menu has something for everyone!
 With a great selection of home-made food, and a free glass of milk for every child who orders a childs meal!

 Please remember that as we make our food fresh, there may be a wait during our busy periods.
 Our kitchen serves both the Courtyard and Playbarn cafe's and your patience is appreciated.

 Free Photoshoots at Old Holly Farm back this February

-free photoshoots are back in the Easter Hols
+free photoshoots are back on the 17th April 2014

 Please visit the